 🦩 we have sponsored and supported more than 1,000 community fundraisers and events

 🦩 supporting traineeships in the zoo community.
-We have had 7 trainees through our doors now with the final one being supported until her completion in June this year.
+We have had 7 trainees through our doors now with the final one being supported until her completion.

 🦩 and we have loved the opportunity to allow people to visit more than 800 birds behaving as naturally as they can inside our 17 aviaries.